ucan-wg/spec/README.md

 The wildcard `*` resource MUST be taken to mean "everything" (all resources of all types).

-A "subscheme" MAY be used to delegate some of that scheme controlled by parenthood.
+A "sub-scheme" MAY be used to delegate some of that scheme controlled by parenthood.
 For example `my:dns` delegates access to all DNS records (`my:dns:*` works equally well since wildcards are also part of the DNS URI). `my:mailto` selects all owned email addresses controlled by this user.

-Redelegating these to further DIDs in a chain MUST address the specific parent DID that owns that resource separated by an `@`.
+Re-delegating these to further DIDs in a chain MUST address the specific parent DID that owns that resource separated by an `@`.
 For instance: `my:*@did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp` selects all resources originating from the specified DID, and `my:mailto@did:key:z6MkiTBz1ymuepAQ4HEHYSF1H8quG5GLVVQR3djdX3mDooWp` selects email addresses from the DID.

 ### 4.1.2 Action